sanyokbig/words-of-wisdom/README.md

 In addition, it's required that calling inverted F() is slower that accessing inversion table, encouraging client to use memory instead of CPU.

-Current implementation of F() is pretty basic and probably could be reversed faster than accessing a memory.
-But it can be swapped for a different, more difficult function if needed.
+Current implementation of F() can be swapped for a different, more difficult function if needed.

 ### Challenge difficulty
 Difficulty of this PoW can be configured with two parameters _k_ and _n_.